 So no matter what the mix of gold (carats) is, you won't be able to detect gold with a magnet.
 WHITE GOLDIf you have read all of the above very carefully, you may have noticed that white gold may contain a small percentage of nickel and platinum may contain a small percentage of cobalt, and both are magnetic.
 A magnet won't attract white gold, but it will (if it's strong enough) attract platinum.
 This is because cobalt is three times more magnetic than nickel.

 There are only a few metals that we encounter daily that are magnetic, including ferritic metals such as iron, nickel and cobalt.
 Other less commonly found magnetic metals include samarium, neodymium, and gadolinium.
 So, that means there are many metals that may look like silver but aren't magnetic, such as aluminum, zinc, and pewter.
-Precious metals are essentially non-magnetic, so one of the most reliable tests for real gold or silver is magnetic testing, in which materials containing silver or gold show no sign of magnet attraction or repulsion.
+As you know, zinc, a non-magnetic metal, constitutes only a thin layer in steel centers, and steel contains ferromagnetic metallic iron.

 .